 - the cross-fertilisation between machine translation and other language technologies

-The winner will be announced at the same time as accepted papers for the EAMT 2021: the 23nd Annual Conference of the European Association for Machine Translation (venues and dates to be announced), and will receive a prize of €500, together with an inscribed certificate.
-The recipient of the award will be required to briefly present their research at EAMT 2021.
+The winner will be announced on the 30th of April 2022 and will receive a prize of €500, together with an inscribed certificate.
+The recipient of the award will be required to briefly present their research at EAMT 2022 to be held from 1st June to 3rd June 2022 in Ghent, Belgium.
 In order to facilitate this, the EAMT will waive the winner’s registration costs, and will make available a travel bursary of €200 to enable the recipient of the award to attend the said conference.
-The prize includes complimentary membership in the EAMT for 2021 and 2022.
+The prize includes complimentary membership in the EAMT for 2022 and 2023.